YihaoTancn/pvEBayes/README.md

 <!-- badges: end -->

-'pvEBayes' is an R package that implements a suite of nonparametric empirical Bayes methods for pharmacovigilance including Gamma–Poisson Shrinker (GPS), K-gamma, general-gamma, Koenker–Mizera (KM), and Efron models.
+'pvEBayes' is an R package that implements a suite of nonparametric empirical Bayes methods for pharmacovigilance including Gamma-Poisson Shrinker (GPS), K-gamma, general-gamma, Koenker-Mizera (KM), and Efron models.
 It provides tools for fitting these models to spontaneous reporting system (SRS) frequency tables, extracting summaries, performing hyperparameter tuning, and generating graphical summaries (eye plots and heatmaps) for signal detection and estimation.